surifirstpin/biplus_documentation/docs/SQL Runner FLD.md

 select STATIONCODE,AMOUNT FROM ORDERS
 ```

-- To undo the SQL Command written Click on **Undo** Icon specified in SQL Area.
+- To undo the SQL Command written click on **Undo** Icon specified in SQL Area.

 - To Redo the last written command click on **Redo** Icon specified in SQL Area.